 Under the non-sterilized conditions when made at home there is a possibility of contamination by potentially pathogenic (disease-causing) bacteria and yeasts.
 Although contamination is a risk, the brew is said protect itself against foreign microorganisms via two means:

 competition between the many microorganisms in the SCOVY vs. the few the invaders, and

 the low pH, or acidity, of the brew due to the presence of acetic acid which which kills gram positive and gram negative bacteria.

 If incorrect equipment is used toxic elements such as lead can leach into the beverage during preparation or from the storage vessel.

-A 500 mL bottle of kombucha costs approximately $4 in Canada.
-This can add up if you choose to drink it regularly.
+A 500 mL bottle of kombucha costs approximately $4-5 in Canada.
+This can add up if enjoyed regularly.